Developers of the video streaming site YouTube have finally added a new feature to the website: it's called YouTube Annotations and

 It is subtext for videos basically although they prefer to call it annotations to make it clear that they can be used for a broader purpose.

-As you can see above, annotations can be used for all kind of things including linking to other contents on the site.
+As you can see above, annotations can be used for all kind of things including linking to other content on the site.

-The main issue that YouTube users have with annotations is that they interrupt the viewing of the video.
+The main issue that YouTube users have with annotations is that they may be disruptive, especially if used in annoying ways like seen on the screenshot above.
 If one or multiple comments are spawned on the screen, or take up the entire screen as seen before, it is seen by many as a huge annoyance on the site.

 There are two options to deal with annotations on the site.